 First impressions last

 When you walk into a home, one of the first things you will notice is its overall decor and what is hanging on the walls.
-Oversized artwork will make a statement when it showcased.
+Oversized artwork will make a statement when it is showcased.
 A large piece of artwork is very demanding of space and can make or break the vibe in your room.
 Big paintings are a focal point, and because of the immense amount of presence a significant artwork has in your space, you must, without a doubt, love it.

 Your visitors often remember art hanging on your walls.
 It stays in people’s memories.
 Because of this, you as a collector must have a real connection with the artwork that you hang.
 Buy big artwork online from the Baker Collection with confidence.
 If you don’t find the colours you love, ask either Australian artist Nicki Comelli or Jessica Baker to commission a piece especially for you so that you can tie together your colour palette and décor.